Penectomy: Sexual support

-Patients that have undergone a partial penectomy as a result of a penile cancer diagnosis have reported similar sexual outcomes as prior to surgery.
+Patients who have undergone a partial penectomy as a result of a penile cancer diagnosis have reported similar sexual outcomes as prior to surgery.
 Sexual support therapists and specialists are available nationally in the United States and can be accessed through the specialist cancer services.
-Many surgeons or hospitals will also provide this information post operatively.
+Many surgeons or hospitals will also provide this information postoperatively.
 Local government health services departments may be able to provide advice, names, and contact numbers.